robertcedwards/juice-docs/blog/2023-01-02-set-ens/index.md

 ---
-slug:set-ens
+slug: 2023-01-02-set-ens
 title: How to set a Juicebox project handle using an ENS address
+description: Use a .eth address for your Juicebox project handle.
 authors: [brileigh, matthew]
-tags: guide, tutorial, project creator, ENS,
+tags: [guide, tutorial, project creator, ENS, project handle]
 ---

 # How to set a Juicebox project handle using an ENS address